oapi-codegen/oapi-codegen/README.md

         }

         // Example providing your own provider using an anonymous function wrapping in the
-        // InterceptoFn adapter.
+        // InterceptorFn adapter.
 The behaviour between the InterceptorFn and the Interceptor interface
         // are the same as http.HandlerFunc and http.Handler.
         customProvider := func(req *http.Request, ctx context.Context) error {
             // Just log the request header, nothing else.